siavcom/web-ones-technology/README.md

-# Complete framework for web data aplication.
+# COMPLETE WEB DEVELOPMENT PLATFORM for build SQL web applications.

 # This Framework is to make a simple SQL web data capture program in TypeScript (class-based), without knowledge of web programming (HTML, CSS, VUE).

 ### MORE INFORMATION IN
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/siavcom/web-ones-technology)

 # This Framework It's has 3 layers :

 - Frontend .
 Programed in Vue/Nuxt and  web-ones-technology framework.
    This frontEnd  is based on VFP (Visual Fox Pro) functions and instructions.
    It's have :
-   - SQL database maintenance dictionary, you can add tables with fields, index, and SQL views for manipulating data access.
+  .
+SQL database maintenance dictionary, you can add tables with fields, index, and SQL views for manipulating data access.
 See the SqlDictionary page where you can add tables with fields, index, and SQL views for manipulating data access.

-  - Menu maintenance page.
+  .
+Menu maintenance page.

 - Backend with Node express and VFPnode project https://github.com/siavcom/VFP-NODE.
 This backend is a server that provides a web service to the front-end of the framework.

 - SQL Database .
 Programed in Postgres or MSSQL (12 or newer).

 # It uses:
 - Vue 3 with SFC